David Ralston

-David Ralston (March 14, 1954 – November 16, 2022) was an American attorney and a Republican politician who was a member of the Georgia House of Representatives from 2003 until his death.
+David Edmond Ralston (March 14, 1954 – November 16, 2022) was an American attorney and a Republican politician who was a member of the Georgia House of Representatives from 2003 until his death.
 From 2010 onwards, he was also its 73rd Speaker of the House.
 Ralston was the longest-serving Republican Speaker in state history and the longest-serving Speaker of the Georgia General Assembly since Tom Murphy.

 Biography

 David Ralston was born in Ellijay, Georgia.
-He attended Young Harris College, graduated from North Georgia College and State University, and later from the University of Georgia School of Law.
+He attended Young Harris College and graduated from North Georgia College and State University in 1976.
+He graduated from the University of Georgia School of Law in 1980.

 From 1992 to 1998, he served as a member of the Georgia Senate.
 In 1998, Ralston was the Republican nominee for attorney general of Georgia, but lost the election to Thurbert Baker.
 In 2002, he was elected to the Georgia House of Representatives for the 7th district.
 He was elected to serve as Speaker in 2010, following the resignation of Glenn Richardson.
 As such, he is the first state House Speaker from north Georgia in more than 150 years.

-Legislative accomplishments and priorities
+Georgia politics

 Ralston spearheaded economically conservative initiatives, including passing the first-ever income tax cut in the state in 2018 and eliminating the sales tax on manufacturers.
 In the wake of the murder of Ahmaud Arbery, Ralston led the effort to pass a state hate-crimes law.
 Additionally, Ralston passed reforms to Georgia's election process, most recently the Election Integrity Act of 2021.
 Although Ralston and Republicans said these efforts were to increase voter security within the state, critics said that they are intended to disenfranchise voters and lower turnout.

-Controversies

 State Bar reprimand

 In 2014, Ralston was investigated by the Georgia Supreme Court following a complaint that he had ignored a client's case for years and had failed to communicate.
 In 2016, Ralston and the State Bar of Georgia reached a settlement, with the Georgia Bar issuing a minor reprimand and Ralston admitting to inadvertently breaking State Bar rules, ending a years-long dispute.
 He had previously faced disbarment.